POP: Prefill-Only Pruning for Efficient Large Model Inference: Limitations

 First, unlike stage-agnostic pruning methods that permanently remove parameters to reduce memory footprint, POP requires the full model weights to be loaded for the decode stage.
 Consequently, it does not alleviate peak VRAM usage and is best suited for compute-bound rather than capacity-bound scenarios.

 Second, our current implementation is based on a monolithic inference pipeline modified from the Transformers library.
-Recent advancements in inference systems propose disaggregated systems that deploy prefill and decode instances on separate hardware resources~\citep{distserve, splitwise}.
+Recent advancements in inference systems such as DistServe~\citep{distserve} and Splitwise~\citep{splitwise} propose disaggregated systems that deploy prefill and decode instances on separate hardware resources.
 As POP naturally treats these two stages differently, it holds great potential for integration into these systems to further maximize cluster-level throughput.
 However, adapting POP for such distributed frameworks involves non-trivial engineering efforts, which we leave for future research.